Stepping from an old A3 to a new one is like going to the supermarket and discovering your favourite brand of washing powder has been ‘reformulated.’

 It’s because within the VW group that owns Audi, there exists a culture of never, ever making radical changes to known winners.
 You can see it all the way from the Porsche Boxster to the Volkswagen Golf, but most of all you can see it in the A3, which has dominated its class since launch.

-In fact all has changed – there’s a new platform and every engine is either new or substantially renewed.
+In fact everything has changed – there’s a new platform and every engine is either new or substantially renewed.
 It’s this change without appearing to change that Audi hopes will provide the right blend of technical improvement with design reassurance to keep the new A3 on top throughout its third generation.
-To ensure this remains the case throughout its full-lifecycle the Inglostadt-based manufacturer has given the A3 a facelift, which is noticeable to current owners, but will leave the impartial feeling indifferent about it.
+Even the mid-cycle facelift sought to rejuvenate rather than radically alter the A3 with new engines and more equipment chief among the additions.

 Question is, will it really wash whiter?